elevate0123/CSE/5 Sociology/Paper 1/06 Work and Economic Life +.md

 ##### Other Factors affecting Work
 1. Social Organisations also depend on Cultural Factors. #Eg #PESC #Weber
 2. Political Systems also affect works. #Eg Rapid Industrialisation in Japan after Meiji Revolution
-3. Geographical Factors - #Eg #IndianSociety Northeast Tribal way of work different from Delhi-Bangalore metros
+3. Geographical Factors - #Eg #IndianSociety Northeast Tribal way of work different from Delhi-Bangalore metros  #factors

-Harry #Braverman - Work in capitalist orgs is exploitative & alienating, workers are coerced into servitude in a factory system (Critical analysis of scientific management at workplace from Marxist perspective)
+Harry #Braverman - Work in capitalist orgs is exploitative & alienating, workers are coerced into servitude in a factory system (Critical analysis of scientific management at workplace from #Marxist #perspective)

+Organisation of Work in modern post-industrial societies cannot be clubbed under any single classification.
+Diverse service industry, increasing entrepreneurship, automation, etc have opened many new areas of study  #conclusion

+### Post Industrial Society
+Post-industrial society is a society that has transitioned from an economy based on the production of goods to an economy based on the provision of services.
+Transition is accompanied by a shift in the workforce, with more people employed in the service sector and fewer people employed in the manufacturing sector

+#### Features - Key Characteristics
+1. Knowledge Economy - Ideas + Info underpin the economic growth
+2. Based on
+	1. High #Technology
+	2. #Education & Training
+	3. #R&D in life sciences, technical field
+	4. Growth of #Finance & innovation
+3. Major #Workforce engaged in
+	1. Design & Development
+	2. Technology & Marketing
+	3. Sales - Service
+	4. NOT in Manufacturing sector
+4. Fundamental Traits
+	1. Service based economy
+	2. Highly educated workforce
+	3. Focus on R&D

+##### Positive Outcomes
+1. Improved Quality of Life - Higher standards of living, due to
+	1. Higher Incomes
+	2. Better Healthcare
+	3. More Leisure time
+2. Educated Population - More people are attending colleges & pursuing higher education
+3. Increased Economic Growth - because service sector is more productive than manufacturing sector

+##### Negative Effects
+1. Increased Inequality - Gap between rich & poor widens, as this type of society is highly rewarding for skilled workers and not for unskilled workers
+2. Deindustrialization - Decline in manufacturing sector leads to job losses in industrial cities, which in turn leads to economic hardships and social problems
+3. Environmental Problems - Problems of Pollution & Climate change due to the resource intensive nature of service sector

+Overall, the transition to a post-industrial society has been a positive development for many countries.
+However, it has also created some challenges that will need to be addressed in the future  #conclusion

 ## Relation between Work & Economy
 ***

 ### Social Determinants of Economic Development
 Uneven economic development of various societies prove that economic development depends on various Social factors. #Weber proves this relation in Protestant Ethics & Spirit of Capitalism #PESC
-#Goldthorpe - Middle Class is not only about Wealth, but also about values & lifestyle
+#Goldthorpe - #Middle #Class is not only about Wealth, but also about values & lifestyle  #socialclasses

 #### Social Factors affecting Economic Development
 1. Education System
 2. Religious beliefs #PESC
-3. Social Stratification - Caste, Class, Gender
+3. Social #Stratification - #Caste, #Class, #Gender
 4. Personal values - Ascetism, hard work, enterprising
 5. Demographic composition & Dependency ratio
 6. Scientific advancement
 7. Spread & penetration of Money economy
-8. Urbanisation level
+8. #Urbanisation level
-9. Secularisation
+9. #Secularisation  #factors

-Lack of Economic development in #IndianSociety due to -
+##### Lack of Economic development in Indian Society due to
-1. Caste system rendered society fragmented
+1. #Caste system rendered society fragmented
 2. Worldly Ascetism - Religious practices Islam Hinduism
-3. Joint family system focussed on affective aspects & less on liberal enterprising values
+3. Joint #family system focussed on affective aspects & less on liberal enterprising values
-4. Lack of Political Unity in post Mughal period
+4. Lack of Political Unity in post Mughal period  #IndianSociety #IS

 ### Industrialisation & Social Change
-Industrialisation - Shift from animate (humans/animals) to inanimate (coal, electricity) source of power, Rise of factories & use of machinery in production of goods
+#Industrialisation - Shift from animate (humans/animals) to inanimate (coal, electricity) source of power, Rise of factories & use of machinery in production of goods
-This phase was termed as Industrial Revolution #IR by Arnold #Toynbee Overall transformation of some societies & so some regions emerged more prosperous than others, Skewed Prosperity!
+This phase was termed as Industrial Revolution #IR by Arnold #Toynbee   #defn Overall transformation of some societies & so some regions emerged more prosperous than others, `Skewed Prosperity!`

 #### Social Changes due to IR
 1. Occupational Shifts - Agriculture to Industry
-2. Achievement based Division of Labour - Communal-family DoL gave way to Scientific Division of Labour
+2. Achievement based Division of Labour - Communal & family #DoL gave way to Scientific Division of Labour
-3. High DoL & Opportunity for Mobility - Increased stratification/specialisation
+3. High DoL & Opportunity for #Mobility - Increased stratification/specialisation
 4. Changing Power Relations - Decline of estates and rise of Capitalism.
 Land no longer remained central, industry & trade emerged as new sources of power
-5. New forms of Conflicts - Trade unionism, Labour mobilisation - New modes of class struggle
+5. New forms of #Conflicts - Trade unionism, #Labour #mobilisation - New modes of class struggle
-6. Demand for Skilled Jobs & Educational Changes - Education as agent of Social change & facilitator of skill development
+6. Demand for Skilled Jobs & Educational Changes - Education as #agent of Social change & facilitator of skill development
 7. Changing Family Structure - Mobile & Nuclear family
-8. Revolution & Marxian Thoughts - Industrialisation & Capitalism lead to real change - arrival of Socialism
+8. Revolution & Marxian Thoughts - Industrialisation & Capitalism lead to real change - arrival of #Socialism
 9. Misc. - More Jobs, more prosperity, better standard of life.
+Communication & production process became more efficient  #SC #changes

 ## Formal & Informal Work in Society
 ***

 #Amitai Etzioni - Our society is an organisational society
-Organisations are social units with specific objective & goals to achieve unlike family, friends Rise in DoL -> Rise in various types of organisations
+Organisations are social units with specific objective & goals to achieve unlike family, friends, kinships Rise in #DoL -> Rise in various types of organisations.
+Political, economic, etc functions are now performed by distinctive organisations

 ### Formal Organisation of Work
-Worker is governed by formal rules & regulations
+Worker is governed by formal rules & regulations which are defined by a formal contract or by government legislations, statutes & rules  #defn
+Formal Organisations are rationally designed #Eg #Bureaucracy , have explicit objectives and also defined means' Formal #authority structure is also present which tries to balance the rights of all stakeholders

 #### Characteristics
 1. Legal status
-2. High DoL
+2. High #DoL
 3. Permanent Work
 4. Primacy of structure
-5. Rules & Regulations
+5. Rules & Regulations  #characteristics

 ### Informal Organisation of Work ~ Unorganised sector
-Workers are governed by directions (often whims & fancies) of employer
+Workers are governed by directions (often whims & fancies) of employer, rules are implied rather than stated, escaped legislations of the land/government, develops based on the personal linkages, prone to exploitation & low social security  #defn
-#ILO IO characterised as consisting of units engaged in the production of g&s with the primary objective of generating employment and income to the persons concerned
+#ILO IO characterised as consisting of units engaged in the production of G&S with the primary objective of generating employment and income to the persons concerned, this sector consists of a range of vulnerabilities & deficits in decent work
+Beyond the workplace, informal organisations can be viewed as an amalgamation of a set of personal relationships, social #networks, communities of common interest like #caste, creed based, & even as an #emotional sources of motivation

 #### Characteristics (Keith #Hart coined the term IO)
 1. Low skilled
 2. Easy entry
 3. Low paid employment
 4. Lacks social security
-5. (primarily) Immigrant Labour
+5. (primarily) Immigrant Labour  #characteristics

-At macro level - Work is informally organised in traditional societies and formally in modern societies.
+At #macro level - Work is informally organised in traditional societies and formally in modern societies.
 But Formal & Informal organisations cannot be strictly separated from each other

-Peter #Blau Informal structures exists even in formal organisations
+Informal relations exist at all levels, even in modern orgs, especially at the Top Peter #Blau Informal structures exists even in formal organisations
 #Meyer & #Rowan Formal rules and practices are often quite distant from the practices actually adopted by the members of the organisation

 #### 4 Theoretical Strands explaining existence of Informal Sector
-1. Dualist School - Informal sector comprises of only a few marginal activities.
+1. `Dualist School` - Informal sector comprises of only a few marginal activities.
 Informal workers are excluded from modern economic activities
 	1. Imbalance between population & economic growth rate
 	2. Mismatch between peoples skills & structure of modern economic opportunities
-2. Structuralist School - Views informal sector as subordinated economic activity.
+2. `Structuralist School` - Views informal sector as subordinated economic activity.
 It is an essential feature of a Globalised free market system
-3. Legalist School - Informal sector is made up of small entrepreneurs who choose to operate informally to avoid costs and registration
+3. `Legalist School` - Informal sector is made up of small entrepreneurs who choose to operate informally to avoid costs and registration
-4. Voluntarist School - Informal entrepreneurs deliberately seek to avoid regulations & taxation but do not blame Bureaucratic process, but do so based on cost-benefit analysis
+4. `Voluntarist School` - Informal entrepreneurs deliberately seek to avoid regulations & taxation but do not blame Bureaucratic process, but do so based on cost-benefit analysis

 ##### Informal in Formal
 Organisation of Work depends on the task to be accomplished. #Eg Mission mode tasks require informal mode as it provides flexibility
 Ad-hoc committees in formal organisations also work in informal ways
-- IOs have their own limitations
+###### IOs in FOs have their own limitations
   1. Some individuals may usurp power and promote vested interests
   2. Undermine the main goals and principals of organisation
-  3. Ill consequences - Corporate scams, insider trading, collusive bribery
+  3. Ill consequences - Corporate scams, insider trading, collusive bribery  #limitations

 ### Labour & Society
+#left #Remaining Sangwan 171
 Labour is a old concept but in modern sense it arrived with the growth of Capitalism.
 Worker (has a choice) /= Labour (without choice, due to lack of work or social exploitation) Labour lacks choice due to lack of alternate work or Social #exploitation

 #### Labour classification
-- Industrial Labour
+1. Industrial #Labour
-- Child L
+2. Child L
-- Agriculture L
+3. Agriculture L
-- Rural L
+4. Rural L
-- Feminine Labour
+5. Feminine Labour
-- Formal / Informal L
+6. Formal / Informal L  #classification

 #### Characteristics of Labour
 1. Marketing of human labour in Industrial societies